web3senior/lukso-scaffold/README.md

-# Lukso scaffold
+# Lukso Scaffold
-Pure HTML and JS code can be used to deploy a smart contract on the Lukso blockchain by leveraging the UP browser extension.
+Pure HTML and JS code can be used to deploy a smart contract on the Lukso blockchain by leveraging the UP browser extension 🆙

 <a href="//lukso.network">![Lukso Badge](assets/badge-lukso.svg "Lukso")</a>